Table of Contents

 Nephthys as a Guardian of the Dead

-Nephthys was called a friend of the dead as she aided deceased souls on their journey to the Afterlife.
+Nephthys was called a friend of the dead as she aided deceased souls on their journey into the afterlife.
 She also pacified living relatives and brought them news about their loved ones.

 Nephthys played a significant role in protecting and preserving the body of Osiris.
 By mummifying the king’s body, Nephthys and Isis were able to assist Osiris on his journey to the Underworld.